 - An anti-corruption rule requiring corporations report payments to foreign governments.

 If these protections are eliminated under the CRA, it will be extremely difficult to restore them.
-In the meantime, the robber barons in the Trump administration, greedy corporations and other bad actors will be free to abuse, exploit and discriminate against regular Americans with impunity, knowing they won’t be held accountable.
+In the meantime, the robber barons in the Trump administration, the greedy corporations bankrolling Republican campaigns and other bad actors will be free to abuse, exploit and discriminate against regular Americans with impunity, knowing they won’t be held accountable.

 Payday lenders, debt collectors, and prepaid credit card companies will be able to scam and rip off the people who put Trump in office.
 Polluters will be able to dump in their backyards and poison the wells near their homes.
 Trump’s supporters will pay more out of pocket for home appliances, trucks and electricity bills.

 This is what it means to roll back public protections.
 The resulting pain and suffering will be real and widespread.